A trickle of salt

 Frankie Snowdon, Choreographer, GUTS Dance//Central Australia

-the perception experiment can be performed end-on or in-the-round.
-This work is an intimate experience that invites the audience to break the fourth wall by being led individually into the dance space.
-Shoes off, the audience finds themselves standing where the dancers would be as the lights go dark and the sound installation begins.
-What follows is a sensory experience of moving sound and a shifting landscape as the performers wind between the audience who are then invited to sit, surrounding the dance floor, becoming engrossed in an exploration of mind and movement as figures interweave in mesmerising circles of salt.
+the perception experiment could be performed end-on or in-the-round.
+This work was an intimate experience that invited the audience to break the fourth wall by being led individually into the dance space.
+Shoes off, the audience found themselves standing where the dancers would be as the lights went dark and the sound installation began.
+What followed was a sensory experience of moving sound and a shifting landscape as the performers wound between the audience who were then invited to sit, surrounding the dance floor, becoming engrossed in an exploration of mind and movement as figures interwove in mesmerising circles of salt.

 Follow the artist

 Cast & crew